 R19 and C5 are located on the EVM so that a snubber circuit may be implemented.
 Some transformers have a high resonance frequency (as low as 25 MHz but as high as 150 MHz).
 When using traditional termination (just R17 and R18-no active termination), there is typically no reason to use these components.
-But, when active termination is used, the effective impedance of these two resistor values drop substantially.
-Thus, there can be very small resistor isolation between the amplifier and a resonance problem.
+But, when active termination is used, the effective impedance of these two resistor values drops substantially.
+Thus, there can be very small resistor isolation between the amplifier-and a resonance problem.
 Couple this with the feedback path of R6 and R11, and this can cause the amplifier to oscillate.
 The snubber is utilized to eliminate this oscillation.
-As a rule, to select the proper snubber values, select:
+As a rule of thumb, use the following calculations to select the proper snubber values: